 The trial court ordered a new trial on excessive damages and apportionment.
 Defendant City unsuccessfully appealed the finding of liability and causation.
 Arash retried the case in 2008 and obtained a $15 million verdict which was kept as the trial court denied a second motion for new trial on the ground of excessive damages.
 More details on this verdict can be found here.

 In 2015, Arash tried a difficult liability case against State of California, Dept. of Transportation in Ventura County Superior Court.
-A group of motorcylists were traveling Northbound on Route 33 in Ojai when another group of riders traveling Southbound crossed over hitting his clients' father/husband head on, killing him.
+A group of motorcyclists were traveling Northbound on Route 33 in Ojai when another group of riders traveling Southbound crossed over hitting his clients’ father/husband head on, killing him.
 We alleged that the other rider that crossed over and hit our decedent head had taken the curve too fast because there were no warning signs informing that he was to encounter an unusual hairpin curve and needed to reduce his speed to 30mph.

 In pre-trial discovery, we established that the State knew the location needed critical warning signs and that preventable accident after preventable accident occurred at this specific location because of its unusual characteristics.
 The State contended that the incident was solely the fault of an inexperienced motorcyclist.
 The jury disagreed and awarded the family $14.2 million in wrongful death damages and allocated 90% fault to the State.

-This case was particularly gratifying because it was uncovered that there was a 2 year backlog in getting accident data into Caltrans' database resulting in Caltrans not seeing in real time the number of accidents occuring at various locations.
+This case was particularly gratifying because it was uncovered that there was a 2 year backlog in getting accident data into Caltrans’ database resulting in Caltrans not seeing in real time the number of accidents occurring at various locations.
 However, we showed Caltrans how it had the ability to get current data by working with the CHP and other state agencies that maintained their own current databases.

 In 2007, Arash Homampour obtained a $7 million jury verdict in a wrongful death case in Simi Valley (the verdict was later reduced by the Court on remittitur) for a Plaintiff whose husband of one year died.
 The Defendant Truck Company’s employee illegally parked a big rig truck on the shoulder of the freeway in order to sleep.
 Another vehicle in which the Plaintiff’s husband was a passenger, veered off the freeway onto to the shoulder, and collided with the rear of Defendant’s illegally parked big rig.
 Plaintiff’s husband was killed instantly.